Frequently Asked Questions

 Reference: https://solutionswill.com/en/renewal-of-the-sustainable-community-project-confirmed-by-vcs/

-How do I calculate my carbon footprint?
+How can I calculate my carbon footprint?

 Although GHG emissions are invisible, it is possible to calculate your carbon footprint fairly accurately.
 Indeed, several companies and organizations offer online calculators that allow you to determine the GHG emissions related to travel, energy consumption, food, waste, etc.